-To note and approve the Council's Tax Strategy.
+To advise Audit Committee of the latest review and update of the Council's Tax Strategy.

 2 Information and Analysis

 The Tax Strategy sets out the overall framework for the Council's management of its tax affairs, including tax compliance, policies and procedures, tax risk, tax planning and relationship with the tax authorities.